fin-cli/handbook/guides/doctor/doctor-customize-config.md

 ## Custom doctor.yml configuration files

-Run your own doctor checks by creating a `doctor.yml` and supplying it with `wp doctor check --config=doctor.yml`.
+Run your own doctor checks by creating a `doctor.yml` and supplying it with `fin doctor check --config=doctor.yml`.
 Use different configurations for different environments by creating separate `prod.yml` and `dev.yml` files.

 If you want your custom file to extend an existing doctor config, you can use the magical `_` config file option to define which config file to inherit. 'default' is a magic reference to the bundled `doctor.yml`; you also specify an entire file path.